Year 9 Scholarship

 The Selection Process

-All candidates will take papers in Mathematics, English and a verbal reasoning test.
-In addition they will be interviewed by senior members of staff and take part in group activities.
+All candidates will take papers in Mathematics, English and verbal and non verbal reasoning.
+In addition they will be interviewed by senior members of staff, take part in group activities and be gently assessed over the weekend.

 Categories of Award